beloborodova-t/A-Learning-Framework-for-Medical-Image-Based-Intelligent-Diagnosis-from-Imbalanced-Datasets/README.md

 ### How to Cite
-If you find this work helpful, please cite it as Biloborodova, T., Skarga-Bandurova, I., Koverha, M., Skarha-Bandurov, I. and Yevsieieva, Y., 2021.
+If you find this work helpful, please cite it as "Biloborodova, T., Skarga-Bandurova, I., Koverha, M., Skarha-Bandurov, I. and Yevsieieva, Y., 2021.
 A Learning Framework for Medical Image-Based Intelligent Diagnosis from Imbalanced Datasets.
 In Applying the FAIR Principles to Accelerate Health Research in Europe in the Post COVID-19 Era (pp. 13-17).
-IOS Press.
+IOS Press."